 With trial-and-error dynamics, feedback are crucial to know the progression leeway.
 With Virtual Simulation, at the end of a training module, you can directly collect data of your sorcerer’s apprentices.
 Uptale’s data dashboard allows you to collect their feedback, in addition to in-depth analyzes such as voice analysis, heatmap, completion and to assess the impact of Virtual Reality on learning process.

-Rule number 4: In a safe environment (not Snape’s potion room, right ?), your apprentice sorcerers you will practice.
+Rule number 4: In a safe environment, your learners you will practice.